DinhN17/Note-Taker/README.md

 Follow the below steps to install on local computer.
 - Step 1: clone project to your local computer.
-- Step 2: run "npm install" to install the required modules (inquirer, jest).
+- Step 2: run "npm install" to install the required modules (express, uuid).
 - Step 3: run "npm start" to run a local webpage at http://localhost:3001

 ## Usage